Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at maximum reduction from previous high in of -19.6 days in the period of the last 3 years, we see it is relatively larger, thus better in comparison to SPY (-24.5 days).
+• Looking at the maximum reduction from previous high of -20.8 days in the last 5 years of Aggressive Risk Portfolio, we see it is relatively higher, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: